phero-hq/phero/README.md

 2. **Run the CLI.** This runs the server and generates an SDK for your frontend, or multiple frontends at the same time.
 3. **Call your backend-functions from the frontend, as if they were local.** This includes type-safety and error-handling.

-This boosts your frontend development, because:
+This boosts your frontend development:

 💪 Use functions and domain models on the frontend, defined on the backend.
 🧨 Handle errors on the frontend, thrown by the backend.